kentChris/SPEcial/README.md

 software requirements (node.js and MySQL)

-Limitation
+Limitation:
 1. It can not generate email due to the SendGrid API is exposed in the github public.
 2. Create a MailTrap account Then Change the user and pass in the transporter (inside createSPE.js and scheadule.js) Without doing this it cant generate email for testing the create SPE feature

-Steps for running the system
+Steps for running the system:
 1. Create a connection in MySQL
 2. import /SQL/SPEcial.sql file into MySQL
 3. Change the connection information inside spe_backend 2/ORM/connection.js (change the user, pass and host)